 ... @ 10/15, a VTPO posting revealed Baker’s a PC nerd — one of these guys who hot-rods motherboards with super solid state drives and fancy memory, or whatever it is they do.
 No wonder he’s so mendacious....

 23. Three or More Virtual Organ Keyboards.
 The Hauptwerk/Paramount 310 is supplied with three virtual manuals, which seems to many innocents out there (including me) to be superior to the free Mitz 216’s two.
 Other ever-ascending releases of the Paramount organs have reached a keyboard maximum of four!

 If you actually have three or more physical keyboards, such virtual manuals are appropriately-functional and, hence, desirable.

 If, like the vast majority of virtual theater organists, you have two or fewer keyboards, it hardly makes a difference: just assign two or more of the virtual manuals to one of your physical MIDI keyboards, which usage both the Miditzer and Hauptwerk software support.

 The reason #2 is more-or-less so is the “unified” nature of the theater organ: the stop tabs on all the different manuals are supposed to be all the same voices!
 That’s why the real theater organ was cheaper than the real classical pipe organ, and why your two manuals will happily access all the available stop tabs, by “doubling” them up. ...
 I actually caught a technical reassurance from the POW on the topic, to an anxious potential customer who had a three-manual console and was concerned about how the new improved Paramount super 4-manual software would play!
 Not only was he assured it’d play wonderfully, but also that the 4-manual software had been specially designed to play good on three-manual units!

-24. Compared to the polyphone program, I know even less about the free soundfont editor Viena (single “n”), but it is recommended around and about and probably is better than the really obsolete and costly Cakewalk “Vienna” program.
+24. Compared to the polyphone program, I know even less about the free soundfont editor Viena (single “n”), but it is recommended around and about and probably is better than the really obsolete, costly, and probably non-existent Cakewalk “Vienna” program.
 I had some ignorant objections to it, but one thing it can do that polyphone apparently can’t is copy things from one SF2 font to another....